Cisco-Talos/clamav-documentation/src/manual/Usage/Configuration.md

 HTTPProxyPassword mypass
 ```

+### Other freshclam.conf settings

+If your `freshclam.conf` was derived from the `freshclam.conf.sample`, you should find many other options that are simply commented out.
+If not, seek out the `freshclam.conf.sample` file, or on Linux/Unix systems run `man freshclam.conf`.

+Take the time to look through the options.
+You can enable the sample options by deleting the `#` comment characters.

+Some popular options to enable include:

+* `LogTime`
+* `LogRotate`
+* `NotifyClamd`
+* `DatabaseOwner`

 ## clamd.conf

 Currently, ClamAV requires users to edit their `clamd.conf.example` file before they can run the daemon.
 At a bare minimum, users will need to comment out the line that reads "Example", else `clamd` will consider the configuration invalid, ala: